vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 ```

 Now we add the blog template to the mix.
 The blog template is a good basis for our podcast site.
-Later we will adjust the articles to display your podcast audio tracks.
-For now, its just a blog though:
+Later we will adjust the articles to display podcast audio tracks from SoundCloud.
+For now, it’s just a blog though:

 **Gemfile**